Mexican president says authorities must examine alleged plagiarism by top judge

 The Latinus story linked to archived copies from the UNAM website of a thesis attributed to her and another published a year earlier with a similar title.
 The two documents showed long passages that are nearly identical.
 Her thesis was shorter.

+UNAM said in statement on Friday evening it had done a detailed comparison of two theses, published in 1986 and 1987, and had found a "high level of similarity" between them.

+It did not name Esquivel, but said it would inform the body in charge of reviewing the case, while respecting due process and following established university procedure.

-(Reporting by Daina Beth Solomon in Mexico City Additional reporting by Lizbeth Diaz in Mexico City Editing by Dave Graham and Matthew Lewis)
+(Reporting by Daina Beth Solomon in Mexico City; Additional reporting by Lizbeth Diaz in Mexico City; Editing by Matthew Lewis and Bradley Perrett)

 ((daina.solomon@thomsonreuters.com; +52 55 5282 7150;))